Scutigera coleoptrata: Interaction with humans

 Unlike its shorter-legged but larger tropical cousins, S. coleoptrata can live its entire life inside a building, usually on the ground levels of homes.
-While many homeowners may be unsettled by house-centipedes due to their speed and appearance, they pose little to no threat towards humans, and are often beneficial as they catch other, more harmful pests, such as cockroaches.
-They are not aggressive and usually flee when disturbed or revealed from cover.
-Sting-attempts are therefore rare unless the centipede is cornered or aggressively handled.
-Its small forcipules have difficulty penetrating skin, and even successful stings produce only mild, localized pain and swelling, similar to a bee-sting.
-Allergic reactions to centipede-stings have been reported, but these are rare; most stings heal quickly and without complication.
+While many homeowners may be unsettled by house centipedes due to their speed and appearance, they pose essentially no threat toward humans, and are in fact assets of the household as they consume other, more noxious and distasteful pests, such as wasps and cockroaches.
+They are not aggressive towards people and usually flee when disturbed or disclosed from cover.
+Centipede stings are therefore rare, usually resulting only when the centipede is cornered or aggressively handled.
+Even then, the relatively small forcipules of a house centipede have difficulty penetrating human skin, and even successful stings produce only mild, localized pain and swelling, similar to bee sting.
+Allergic reactions to centipede stings have been reported, but these are rare; nearly all successful bites resolve quickly and without complication.